Rismosch/ris_engine/README.md

 You also require an internet connection, to download dependencies from [crates.io](https://crates.io/).
 If you have an internet connection, you have everything you need and you can jump straight to [Installation](#Installation).
 If you do not have access to the internet, continue reading this section.

 You can get an archived repo on [my website archive](https://www.rismosch.com/archive), which contains all required packages.
-Alternatively, while you have internet access, you can use `cargo vendor` to download all dependencies: https://doc.rust-lang.org/cargo/commands/cargo-vendor.html
+Alternatively, while you have internet access, you can download all dependencies with the following command:

-Simply run:

     cargo vendor

-This should generate the directory `./vendor/`, which contains all downloaded packages.
+This should generate the directory `./vendor/`, which contains all necessary packages.

 Then create the file `./cargo/config.toml` with this content: